nilwes/mcalarm/README.md

 # A Toit-powered motorcycle alarm

 The idea is to build a motorcycle alarm that tracks movement and sends alerts.
 While driving, information about wheelie angle and lateral/longitudinal acceleration should be displayed on a 128x64 OLED driven by SSD1309.
 The sensor used is the versatile BNO055 from Bosch.
+A toggle switch arms the alarm and if the bike moves while the alarm is armed, a text message is sent.

 Future features to be implemented:
-- Cellular connectivity
 - Adding GPS and posting position data to a backend.